silasfelinus/serendipity/docs/README.md

 ## Contributing

-Contributions to the IvyChat project are welcome!
+Contributions to the serendipity project are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch with a descriptive name (e.g., `feature/new-feature` or `bugfix/issue-description`)